sph-mn/sph-sp/readme.md

 ## scheme
 * generator function that maps time to samples
 * sequencer for custom functions with designated shared state and unlimited multi-stage cross modulation
-* custom paths with gap, line, bezier curve and elliptical arc segments
+* custom paths with line, bezier curve, elliptical arc and gap segments (for adsr envelopes and anything else)
 * purely functional

 ## base library
-these features do not depend on guile
+the source code for these features does not depend on guile, but the compile script only builds a guile dependent library currently.

-* port object for alsa and file io with many supported file formats ([full list](http://www.mega-nerd.com/libsndfile/)). the file format to use is currently a compile-time configuration. eventually necessary sample type conversions happen automatically
+* port object for alsa and file io with many supported file formats ([full list](http://www.mega-nerd.com/libsndfile/)). any necessary sample type adjustments for using specific file formats is done automatically. the file format to use is currently a compile-time configuration (for example .wav input/output)
-* 64 bit float sample calculations by default, compile-time customisable sample type
+* 64 bit float sample calculations by default. compile-time customisable sample type
-* arbitrary number of channels
+* unlimited number of channels
-* arbitrary sample rate
+* unlimited sample rate
-* processing on non-interleaved sample arrays by default
+* processing by default on non-interleaved sample arrays (one separate array per channel)
-* avoids floating point errors, prefers precision to performance
+* tries to avoid floating point errors, prefers precision to performance

 ### transform - experimental
 example code for learning - barely tested.